 - preserve the co-parenting relationship: Where the relationship will to continue after the dispute, it is crucial that the issues be resolved in an amicable way.
 The tone of the resolution process will often dictate the tone of the post-separation relationship.

-Please feel free to contact me at 613.841.9099 or email@example.com to obtain a free initial consultation.
+Contact me today to schedule a confidential initial consultation: 613.841.9099 or firstname.lastname@example.org.
 Services disponibles dans les deux langues officielles.